Google pays $22.5 million to settle Apple Safari charges

 The FTC has closed its investigation into the issue, which was also probed by the governments of Britain, France, Singapore and Switzerland, among others.

-Vladeck said Google's repeated defence that privacy blunders were inadvertent was troubling to the agency and raised red flags for regulators.
+Vladeck said Google's repeated defense that privacy blunders were inadvertent was troubling to the agency and raised red flags for regulators.

 "A company like Google that is the steward of personal information from hundreds of millions of people has to do better," he said.